eth-cscs/abcpy/doc/source/getting_started.rst

 The source code can be found in `examples/backends/dummy/pmcabc_operations.py`.

-Using multiple hierarchical models
+Multi-view models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above, ABCpy supports inference on multiple hierarchical models at once.
 These hierarchical models can share some of the parameters of interest.
-To illustrate how this is implemented, we will extend the model given in `Using operations`_.
+To illustrate how this is implemented, we will extend the model given in `Multi-level Models`_.

 .. image:: network.png

 As in the last section, our first model consists of the final grades students receive in an exam.
 This final grade depends on an average grade, the size of the class of each student and the students social background.
 The latter two variables also depend on the location of the school.

-For an explanation of the code, please see `Using operations`_.
+For an explanation of the code, please see `Multi-level Models`_.

 We now consider the second hierarchical model.
 First, we again need to define our observed data set: